canarybit/cc-docs/docs/inspector.md

 ## Attestation Security

-Inspector uses the following security machanisms to ensure confidentiality, integrity, authenticity, and non-repudiation of attestaion procedure.
+Inspector uses the following security machanisms to ensure confidentiality, integrity, authenticity, and non-repudiation of attestation procedure.
 The used security techniques are described in detail below.

 ### Secure Communication